ankitkumarpanda14/miniature-waffle/vscode-extension/README.md

 This extension sends the selected code from the editor to a local API (`http://localhost:8000/query`) that uses an Ollama language model.
+When you run the command you'll be asked to provide a question for the assistant.
 The response is displayed in an output channel.

 ## Development